 We are dedicated to being a truly sustainable organisation and are keenly aware of our responsibility to our employees, the communities that we impact and the generations to come.
-By listening to our stakeholders (see pages 112 to 117 of our Report and Financial Statements 2023) and taking action now, we are resolute in ensuring that we have a positive impact on the world around us.
+By listening to our stakeholders (see pages 112 to 117) and taking action now, we are resolute in ensuring that we have a positive impact on the world around us.